RoboticsClubIITJ/Maze-solving_Wall/README.md

 which takes 1008 samples in one second.

 # The Research Paper used:
-This is added for your refernce
+This is added for your refernce for complete knowledge of the implementation of the algorithm used.